 Some analysts report that the U.S monetary base more than doubled from 2008 to 2010, and U.S banks have increased their reserves by more than $1 trillion.
 When banks begin lending out reserves, inflation is likely to hasten.We believe the world will drown in excess money for a time, and if that happens, prices will rise.
 After that, who knows what will happen?
 We believe the best hedge against losing the hard-earned value of one's money is investing in precious metals, such as silver.

 Silver protects wealth and, over the long term, consistently increases in value.
 In fact, increased silver bullion prices correspond directly with increases in the money supply.
 As you can see in the chart, the price of silver shot up around 2008 when the Federal Reserve dumped trillions of dollars into the money supply.

 As banks release more and more money into the monetary system, the price of silver may greatly increase.
 We believe gold and silver will remain an important part of every American’s portfolio, including for some investors the rolling over of all or part of an existing IRA, 401(k) or other retirement plan into a gold or silver IRA.
-With the Augusta® Gold or Silver IRA you can actually SEE, TOUCH & HOLD®, you not only invest in physical precious metals that can keep your retirement safe, you get all of Augusta's unique advantages.
+With the Augusta® Gold or Silver IRA you can actually SEE, TOUCH & HOLD®, you not only get the advantages of investing in physical precious metals, you get all the unique advantages of working with Augusta.